Cygnus (spacecraft): Design

 The Cygnus spacecraft consists of two basic components: the Service Module (SM) and the Pressurized Cargo Module (PCM).

 The SM was based on prior products developed by Orbital including the GEOStar and LEOStar (collectively known as Star Bus) satellite buses and the Dawn spacecraft.
 It has a gross mass of 1,800 kg, 32 thrusters for attitude control and one BT-4 main engine fueled with around 800 kg of hypergolic propellants, hydrazine and nitrogen tetroxide.
 The SM is capable of producing 3.5 kW of electrical power via two solar arrays.
 During a mission, Cygnus maneuvers close to the International Space Station, where the Canadarm2 robotic arm grapples the spacecraft and berths it to a Common Berthing Mechanism, typically the nadir (Earth facing) port of the Unity module.

 The Pressurized Cargo Module (PCM) is manufactured by Thales Alenia Space in Turin, Italy and has been produced in several variants.
-The initial Standard PCMs were 5.14 m long, with a 2000 kg payload capacity and 18.9 m3 of pressurized volume.
-The Enhanced variant, introduced with the fourth Cygnus spacecraft, features a stretched PCM that is 6.39 m long, increasing the payload capacity to 3500 kg, a 32% increase, and the volume to 27 m3, a 19.5% increase.
+The initial 1500 kg (empty weight) Standard PCMs were 5.14 m long, with a 2000 kg payload capacity and 18.9 m3 of pressurized volume.
+The 1800 kg (empty weight) Enhanced variant, introduced with the fourth Cygnus spacecraft, features a stretched PCM that is 6.39 m long, increasing the payload capacity to 3500 kg, a 32% increase, and the volume to 27 m3, a 19.5% increase.
 Starting with the Enhanced variant, the solar panels were also upgraded to the UltraFlex, an accordion fanfold array, and the fuel load was increased to 1,218 kg.
 Announced in August 2023, the even larger Cygnus XL began service with the NG-23 mission in September 2025.
 It measures 7.89 m in length, carries a 5000 kg payload, a 19.5% increase, and provides 36 m3 of volume (a 15.5% increase).

 An earlier proposed version of Cygnus would have replaced the PCM with the Unpressurized Cargo Module (UCM), based on NASA's ExPRESS Logistics Carrier, and would have been used to transport unpressurized cargo, such as ISS Orbital Replacement Units.
 Another proposed variant would have replaced the PCM with the Return Cargo Module (RCM), which would have allowed Cygnus to return cargo to Earth.

 Cygnus does not provide cargo return capability.
-However, it can be loaded with obsolete equipment and trash which will burn up as the Cygnus makes a destructive reentry.
+However, it can be loaded with obsolete equipment, solid waste such as feces, and trash from the ISS which will burn up as the Cygnus makes a destructive reentry.